-The 2016 NASCAR season is about to crank up with the 58th running of the Daytona 500 less than three weeks away.
-That also means it is about time to start registering for your favorite 2016 fantasy NASCAR league on NASCAR.com, Yahoo or even on DFS.
-We have come up with 60 funny, crazy, weird and/or outright silly names to help you get started on your quest to fantasy NASCAR greatness.
+The 2018 NASCAR Monster Energy Cup Series season is about to crank up with the 60th running of the Daytona 500.
+That also means it is about time to start registering for your favorite fantasy NASCAR league on NASCAR.com, Yahoo or even on DFS.
+We have come up with 75 funny, crazy, weird and/or outright silly names to help you get started on your quest to fantasy NASCAR greatness.
 Here’s our list for 2018, in no particular order of awesomeness.